 Let me explain.
-The other night I was having dinner with a friend, and he was talking about how challenging it was to connect with a women he dated briefly.
+The other night I was having dinner with a friend, and he was talking about how challenging it was to connect with a woman he dated briefly.
 He was really into her.
 She was still recovering from the end of a hard relationship and not feeling the impulse to deeply invest in one heart connection.
 The mismatch was painful.
 They broke it off and now he was wondering if he could have done something differently.

-Have you ever been in a situation where your desire for somebody far exceeds their desire for you?
+Have you ever been in a situation where your desire for somebody far exceeds their authentic desire for you?
 Did your hunger scare them away?
 Perhaps you have been on the other end of that dance; when there is somebody who clearly wants more than you authentically want to give and you start to pull away.

 What does one do when your deep desire for connection has a way of repelling the very connection you crave?